pganssle-talks/2025-pycon-us-programming-for-yourself/0000/03/09/audio-feeder.md

      data-fragment-index="0"
 >
 <img src="images/screenshots/audio_feeder_00_list_entry.jpg"
-     class="splash screenshot"
+     alt="A smaller more mobile-friendly version of the site.
+The arrows are now smaller, the rows are still striped between dark and light grey, but there is also a settings element in the top right.
+The QR codes are no longer visible, but there is an icon below each cover representing 4 squares, and each element has multiple links under the name, ´Single File´, ´Segmented´ and ´Chapters´ - some combination of these shows up on each book.
+It is the same 3 public domain books,b ut now Mary Shelley's Frankeinstein is also on the list." class="splash screenshot"
      />
 </div>

 <div class="centered-container nospace-fragment fragment disappearing-fragment fade-in"
      data-fragment-index="0"
+     alt="A similar screenshot as before, but with a QR code superposed on top of the site"
 >
 <div class="side-by-side">

 <img src="images/screenshots/audio_feeder_01_list_qr.jpg"
      class="splash screenshot"
+     alt="A closer crop of the screenshot from before, but now a settings dialog pulldown is visible showing ´Sort Order´, ´Direction´ and ´Items per Page´"
      />

 <img src="images/screenshots/audio_feeder_02_settings_pulldown.jpg"